Shriram-Gunasekar/QuantifiedSelfApp/README.md

 ### Run the App by running the main.py file in the root directory of the project

 Refer to project report pdf file for schema and other details.
+Uses Flask backend & Sqlite3

 ### Link on which app is being served will appear in the terminal